dtbinh/Positioning/Paper/Draft.md

 **Distribution of customers**
 The above described simplification of consumer behaviour allows focused attention on firm behaviour.
 As previously discussed in the literature review section the distribution of consumers in the market fundamentally changes the behaviour of firms.
 We would like to capture and analyse these effects -- in particular the effects from asymmetric and multimodal distributions.
 We follow the method used by Laver and Sergenti (2011) and assume two consumer subpopulations in our market.
 When the two subpopulations have the same mean ideal point then the aggregated distribution of consumers will be symmetric and unimodal.
 While subpopulations with vastly different mean ideal points and different sizes will lead to an aggregated distribution of consumers that is asymmetric and bimodal.
 Thus this method of using two subpopulations is able to capture several different types of aggregate distributions using only two parameters; the polarisation of subpopulation ideal points, and the relative size of the two subpopulations.

 The market is two-dimensional, so we use the two-dimensional equivalent of the *normal distribution* -- the *bivariate normal distribution*.
 Both subpopulations follow a bivariate normal distribution.
 Using different mean values in the distribution imply that the subpopulations disagree over the ideal point.
-Without further restrictions it also implies that the subpopulations disagree on both dimensions. [saltyness-sweetness and thickness].
+Without further restrictions it also implies that the subpopulations disagree on both dimensions. _[saltyness-sweetness and thickness]_.
 To simplify the analysis, and without lose of generality, we assume that the subpopulations have a common ideal point along one dimension and only disagree over the ideal point along the other dimension.
 This is equivalent to rotating the market space or coordinate system until disagreement only appear along one of the dimensions.
 Ie. rotating the market space such that the line going through the mean ideal points of subpopulations is parallel to an axis.
 One can always rotate the coordinate system without loss of information, and similarly this simplifies our analysis without any loss of generality.
 This is similar to the orthogonal transformation underlying a *principal component analysis*.
 We start out with two dimensions or components, and end up with two new dimensions; the disagreement dimension (x-axis) and the agreement dimension (y-axis).
 The two subpopulations -- from now on referred to as 'left' and 'right' -- follow a *bivariate normal distribution* with mean $(-\mu,0)$ and mean $(\mu,0)$ respectively, and both with standard deviation (0.5, 0.5).[^covarmatrix].
 Where parameter $\mu$ measures the ideal point polarisation.
 The parameter measuring the relative size of the left subpopulation is $n_l/n_r$.
 The aggregated consumer distribution is a *mixed bivariate normal distribution* with weights based on the relative size of the subpopulations.

 The mean ideal point on the y-axis is 0 for both subpopulations hence no disagreement along this dimension.
 The mean ideal point on the x-asis is $-\mu$ for the left subpopulation and $\mu$ for the right subpopulation.
 For $\mu > 0$ there is a disagreement along the x-asis.
 I will analysis the polarisation parameter in the range $\mu \in [0, 1.5]$ --  a that range spans both unified and split market.
 At the lower bound of the range there is no disagreement and the market consists of one unified customer base.
 At the upper bound there is essentially no overlap between the subpopulations and the customer base is split.
 With no overlap we are at the edge of what constitutes a single market[^singlemarket], and it might be more appropriate to describe this setting as two separate markets, at least in terms of the customers.
 The range of the relative subpopulation size is $n_l/n_r \in [1, 2]$.
 The subpopulations are equally large when the $n_l/n_r = 1$, while $n_l/n_r = 2$ indicates that the left subpopulation is twice the size of the right subpopulation.

+The default unit of measure troughout this paper will be standard deviations.
+This unit of measure will refer to the standard deviation measurement used in the bivariate normal distributions.
+E.g. if this paper reports that the distance betweeen two points is 1 standard deviation then this is equivilant to twice the standard deviation in the subpopulation distribution.

 [^covarmatrix]: We further assume no correlation among the two dimensions.
 The correlation coefficient $\rho$ is zero and the covariance matrix is $\left[ \begin{array} 0.5^2 & 0\\ 0 & 0.5^2 \end{array} \right]$.